cindyycheungg/cindyycheungg/README.md

 - ⚡ Fun fact: ...
 -->

 I'm Cindy!
 A Computer Science and Statistics double major at the University of Waterloo.
-I'm currently a Software Engineer Intern at [Wealthsimple](https://www.wealthsimple.com/) and I'll be heading to [Meta](https://about.facebook.com/meta/) next.
+I'm currently a Software Engineer Intern at [Meta](https://about.facebook.com/meta/) and I was previously at [Wealthsimple](https://www.wealthsimple.com/).
 I'm always down for a ☕ and to chat about anything cool you've got going on - let's connect!

 ### 💻 Beep-beep-bop-boping status:
 - Aspiring front end developer - working with React, React Native and Redux.
 Making thing look pretty and delivering quality user experience makes me happies💃